skybert/skybert-net/src/talks/bash-tdd/slides.md

 ---

 ## hang on
-perhaps it takes a parameter
+perhaps it takes a parameter?

 ---